On a canonical class of Green currents for the unit sections of abelian schemes: Introduction

-If one specializes to elliptic schemes (ie abelian schemes of relative dimension $1$) the results proven in Theorems \ref{mainth0}, \ref{mainth1} and \ref{mainth2} one recovers many results contained in the classical theory of elliptic units.
+If one specializes to elliptic schemes (i.e. abelian schemes of relative dimension $1$) the results proven in Theorems \ref{mainth0}, \ref{mainth1} and \ref{mainth2} one recovers many results contained in the classical theory of elliptic units.
 In particular, on elliptic schemes the current $\mfg$ is described by a Siegel function and the spectral interpretation of $\mfg$ specializes to the second Kronecker limit formula.
-Details about this are given in section \ref{classun} where references to the classical literature are also given.
+The reciprocity law for elliptic units (ie the analytic description of the action of the Galois group on the elliptic units) is also easily obtained and (variants) of the results of Kubert-Lang and Robert on the fields of definition of elliptic units are recovered as a special case of the above denominator computations.
+Details about elliptic schemes are given in section \ref{classun} where references to the classical literature are also given.
+The reader will notice that even in the case of elliptic schemes, our methods of proof are quite different from the classical ones.

+The current $\mfg$ can also be used to describe the realisation in analytic Deligne cohomology of the degree $0$ part of the polylogarithm on abelian schemes introduced by J. Wildeshaus in \cite{Wildeshaus-Realizations} (see also \cite{Kings-K-theory}).
+The fact that this should be the case was a conjecture of G. Kings.
+His conjecture is proven in \cite{Kings-Rossler-Currents}.

 Here is a detailed description of the results.

 Let $(R,\Sigma)$ be an arithmetic ring.
 By definition, this means that $R$ is an excellent regular ring, which comes with a finite conjugation-invariant set $\Sigma$ of embeddings into $\mC$ (see \cite[3.1.2]{Gillet-Soule-Arithmetic}).
 For example $R$ might be $\mZ$ with its unique embedding into $\mC$, or $\mC$ with the identity and complex conjugation as embeddings.